Vision Exam Fort Myers

 If you are experiencing eye or vision problems of any kind, schedule an appointment for an exam with Elmquist Eye Group in Fort Myers so that we can answer your questions and address any concerns you may have about your eyes.

 Since 1992, Elmquist Eye Group has provided quality eye care services in Cape Coral and Fort Myers for the whole family, from children to seniors.
-E. Trevor Elmquist, DO, his partner, Kate Wagner, OD, and his associates, ophthalmologist Sarah Eccles-Brown, MD and Nina Burt, OD, utilize the safest, most advanced techniques to protect, restore and enhance your vision.
+Our doctors utilize the safest, most advanced techniques to protect, restore and enhance your vision.

 Why Dilated Eye Exams are Important